KnBrckr/aad-doc-manager/readme.txt

 2. This is the second screen shot

 == Changelog ==

+= 0.3 =
+* Update to DataTable v1.10.12
+* CSV rows with fewer columns generate DataTable error
+* Highlight Table Search terms in table
+* Deprecate [csvview] shortcode, replace with [docmgr-csv-table]
+* Add [docmgr-modified] and [docmgr-created] shortcodes
+* Display dates using format from WordPress General Settings
+* Add row-number and row-colors options to [docmgr-csv-table]

 = 0.2 =
 * Include DataTable v1.10.7 to make table searchable and more responsive